 * Served as Chief Negotiator in several labor contract negotiations.

 * Won 60+ administrative claims of discrimination as in-house counsel; no settlements; no losses.

 * In private practice, won 100% of trial claims, motions, arbitrations, and NLRB hearings argued.

 Profit-Oriented HR Pro:

-Built a corporate university in a live retail store that produced 41 managers in 18 months and established store profitability for the first time in 20 years.
+* Built a corporate university in a live retail store that produced 41 managers in 18 months and turned that store profitable for the first time in 20 years.

 Compensation, Benefits, and Total Rewards: